mattlau1/linkedpic-frontend/README.md

-# LinkedPic, a instagram clone written in vanilla JS!
+# LinkedPic, an instagram clone